carnivuth/2nd_brain/pages/computer_vision/image_filtering/GAUSSIAN_FILTER.md

 as $3\sigma$ covers the 99% of the area of the function (energy)

-## EXPLOITING SEPARABILITY TO IMPROVE PERFORMANCE
+## Exploiting separability to improve performance

 To improve the computational complexity, the separability of the 2D Gaussian function can be used as $G(x,y) = G(x)G(y)$